Miguel Terceros: International career

 Terceros featured for the Bolivia under-15 national team in the 2019 South American U-15 Championship, playing in all five matches during the competition.
 In December 2020, aged just 16, he was called up by manager César Farías with the under-20s for an international friendly tournament in Rio de Janeiro.

 On 30 October 2021, Terceros was called up by Farías, but now to the full side for one friendly against El Salvador and two 2022 FIFA World Cup qualifying matches against Peru and Peru.
 He made his full international debut on 24 September 2022, replacing Ramiro Vaca in a 2–0 friendly loss against Senegal in Orléans, France.

 On 24 May 2024, Terceros was included in Antônio Carlos Zago's 26-man squad for the 2024 Copa América.
 He scored his first international goal on 12 June, in a 3–1 friendly loss to Ecuador at the Subaru Park in Chester, Pennsylvania; it was also his first professional goal.

+Terceros was Bolivia's top scorer in the 2026 FIFA World Cup qualifiers with seven goals, only one behind Lionel Messi.
+On 26 March 2026, he scored the winner in a 2–1 win over Suriname to send the nation to the inter-confederation play-off final.

+Personal life

+In May 2025, Terceros was accused of racial abuse by Allano during a match between América Mineiro and Operário Ferroviário; he was sentenced to a five-match ban.